Skip to main content

 Endorsements

-Adding an endorsed status to a database, schema or table is the easiest and fastest way to help Magic (and end users!) know what data is “Approved” or “Trusted” by data leaders.
-Endorsed data will be prioritized for Magic usage.
+Adding an endorsed status to a database, schema, table, or semantic model is the easiest and fastest way to help Magic (and end users!) know what data is “Approved” or “Trusted” by data leaders.
+Endorsed data will be prioritized for all AI features.
 Child data objects will inherit their parents Endorsed status and also will be prioritized - so it's easy to endorse an entire database or schema with just one click!

 Magic Exclusions